 - Bake for 15 to 20 minutes, or until the tops are golden brown and spring back when gently pressed.
 Let cool in the pan for 10 minutes, then remove and serve.

-- Gluten free: replace flour with 1 ½ cups gluten-free all-purpose flour
+- To make this gluten-free, replace the flour with 1 1/2 cups of gluten-free all-purpose flour.